Gmail Mail Merge 2026: Complete Guide + Why LinkedIn Authority Makes It Convert

 - Building LinkedIn authority before running mail merge campaigns transforms cold emails into warm outreach.

-- ConnectSafely ($39/month) helps you build that LinkedIn presence so your emails actually get opened.
+- ConnectSafely (from USD $10/month) helps you build that LinkedIn presence so your emails actually get opened.

 What Is Gmail Mail Merge?